wpeixoto/zim-templates/HeadingsYaml/README.md

 will be copied to a directory structure mirroring the original one in the Zim notebook and not referenced directly.

-If the attachments are relevant to your export, additional steps are necessary.
+If the attachments are relevant to your export, additional steps are necessary to take them into account.